goobric/goBuild11/README.md

-## A simple Web Server build with Golang
+## A simple Web Server built with Golang

 ### Three components
 *   / forward slash, navigates to the index.html page and displays welcome message